Peking duck

-Peking duck is a dish from Beijing (Peking) that has been prepared since the Imperial era.
+Peking duck is a dish from Beijing that has been prepared since the Imperial era.
 The meat is characterized by its thin, crispy skin, with authentic versions of the dish serving mostly the skin and little meat, sliced in front of the diners by the cook.
 Ducks bred especially for the dish are slaughtered after 65 days and seasoned before being roasted in a closed or hung oven.
-The meat is often eaten with spring onion, cucumber and sweet bean sauce with pancakes rolled around the fillings.
-Sometimes pickled radish is also inside.
-Crispy aromatic duck is a similar dish to Peking duck and is popular in the United Kingdom.
+The meat is often eaten with spring onion, cucumber, and sweet bean sauce, with pancakes rolled around the fillings.
+Aromatic duck is a similar dish to Peking duck and is popular in the United Kingdom and Ireland.